 - Common Questions

 The website author adds specific meta tags to the website, and Facebook/Twitter depend on those meta tags in order to render the link preview.

 - Facebook or Twitter could not find valid meta tags so they will not be able to render the link preview, or they may fill in the blanks using other information found on the website.

-Another common problem is when the web page has multiple image metatags – this may cause Facebook/Twitter to choose a different image to the one that you want to use.
+- The web page has multiple image meta tags.
+This may cause Facebook or Twitter to choose a different image to the one that you want to use.
 This often happens if you have a blog plugin that adds too many image meta tags.

 - The website may not load quickly enough for Facebook, so they will give up trying to fetch the preview, and show a broken link preview instead.
-The sharing debugger may may mention a “timeout” issue.
-Either way, you should ensure your website loads quickly and reliably.
+The sharing debugger may mention a “timeout” issue.
+You should always ensure your website loads quickly and reliably.

-Some websites do not allow bots (such as Facebook/Twitter's) to fetch your page if the URL contains Google Analytics UTM tags.
+- Some websites do not allow bots (such as those from Facebook and Twitter) to fetch your page if the URL contains Google Analytics UTM tags.
 This is normally controlled in a file on your website called robots.txt.
 You should edit this file to allow bots to load your site if the URL contains UTM tags.
 If you are trying to prevent bots from inflating your analytics, you should set up filters in your analytics software to ignore bots instead.